 Biergarten Restaurant – Germany | Table Service Restaurant

 Ever wished you could eat at a traditional beer garden underneath the stars in Germany?
 If so, you won’t want to miss Biergarten.
 And even if you haven’t, you should still give it a try.
 From the immersive theming of a quaint Bavarian village in the moonlight and an oompah German band to the German favorites served at communal tables, this is a unique table service restaurant that’s fun for everyone.
 Typically buffet-style, dishes like Schnitzel, Red Cabbage, and Apple Strudel with Vanilla Sauce are currently being served family-style at Biergarten.
-Additionally, while parties would normally mix at the communal tables prior to COVID-19, tables are currently restricted to members of the party only.

 Block & Hans – The American Adventure | Snack & Drink Stand